Pending – 8, 14, 20, 21, 22, 26,

 Similar: Find bitonic point in given bitonic sequence You are given a bitonic sequence, the task is to find Bitonic Point in it.
 A Bitonic Sequence is a sequence of numbers which is first strictly increasing then after a point strictly decreasing.
 GFG

-- Find a Fixed Point in a given array – Given an array of n distinct integers sorted in ascending order, write a function that returns a Fixed Point in the array, if there is any Fixed Point present in array, else returns -1.
+- Given an array of n distinct integers sorted in ascending order, write a function that returns a Fixed Point in the array, if there is any Fixed Point present in array, else returns -1.
 Fixed Point in an array is an index i such that arr[i] is equal to i.
 GFG.
 Code

 1. We can simply achieve O(n) using linear search